jac0bwilson/final-year-project/README.md

 to save values from responses, and use these throughout the workflow.
 When referencing these values, users are able to substitute the contents by using regular expressions, all using the syntax which I have built on top of JSON.
-The workflows are able to be saved and opened at a later point.
+The workflows are able to be saved to files and opened at a later point.

 ## Running my Project

+There are two different methods you can use to run this application.

-### Running the Electron Application
+### 1. Download the Electron Application

 Web applications can be turned into standalone desktop applications using the Electron framework.
 I have used GitHub Actions to create a build pipeline which